johnhearn/johnhearn.github.io/_posts/2019-05-18-dikuw-for-programmers.md

 ## Data
 Imagine a random area of a memory chip full of transistors, each either on or off.
 One might suppose that those states mean something to someone but without any context it remains data and, actually,  **does not provide information at all**.

-That may seem counter intuitive because we are used to seeing data as information but thinking about it it can't be.
+That may seem counter intuitive because we are used to seeing data as information but, thinking about it, it can't be.
 First, we don't even know if it is a complete representation of anything.
 It's just a state with no context.
 It might as well, in fact, be random{% sidenote extraction "We may be able to apply techniques from the higher levels to extract more data from the data: average, variance, repeating patterns, etc. but until we apply the higher levels the data remains data." %}.

 Often, as programmers we confuse data with information and pay the price with bugs and errors, as we'll see in a moment.